daExile/advent-of-code/2017/README.md

 ```lua
 for _, row in ipairs(map) do count = count + #string.gsub(table.concat(row), "0", "") end
 ```
 The task for part 2 is to count regions the `1`s form on our generated map.
 For this, I repurposed some chunks of day 12 code, changing it from just reading the data for all connected nodes to neighbours check.
 Both solutions are using the same approach they did in day 12.
-Recursive function called for each not encountered yet `1` on a map for **Lua**...
+In **Lua**, we iterate over all rows and tiles in row, adding 1 to the `count` and calling a recursive function called for each not encountered yet `1`...
 ```lua
 neighbour_deltas = {{x = 1, y = 0}, {x = 0, y = 1}, {x = -1, y = 0}, {x = 0, y = -1}}
 function markregion(i, j)